rylorin/docker-siberiancms/README.md

 Then point your browser to your host.
 If you have a multihost installation (ex. swarm installation) you may need to add deploy constraints to always launch the containers or the same host or you will be unable to access your volumes content.

-It took me some time to build this image therefore I hope it may help you.
+It took me some time to build this image therefore I hope it will help you.
+Please don't hesitate to report problems.
 Have fun with Siberian CMS!